Stockflare/zerodha/README.md

 All success responses are identical to `Zerodha::User::Login`

-If the user provides a bad answer then the response will be a success asking another question.

 A failure will raise a `Trading::Errors::LoginException` with the similar attributes:
 ```
 { type: :error,